appfoundations/pi3-tempsensors/README.md

 Files:

 - getTemps.py - main script, call from shell using `python getTemps.py`
-- settings.py - settings file for your api end point and a couple of switches for getTemps.py
+- settings.py - settings file for your api end point and a couple of switches for getTemps.py (note: you will need to make a copy of the settings template file provided : 'cp settings_template.py settings.py')

 Making it autorun: